vechain/contract-getters/.github/CODE_OF_CONDUCT.md

-# <!-- Your Project Name --> Code of Conduct
+# Contract Getters Code of Conduct

 <!-- Find and replace elements that start with '<!--' and remove this line -->

 ## 1. Introduction

-The <!-- Your Project Name --> community is dedicated to providing a welcoming, inclusive, and harassment-free environment for everyone, regardless of age, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, ethnicity, nationality, religion, or technical experience.
-This Code of Conduct outlines our expectations for all members of the <!-- Your Project Name --> community, as well as the consequences for unacceptable behavior.
+The Contract Getters community is dedicated to providing a welcoming, inclusive, and harassment-free environment for everyone, regardless of age, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, ethnicity, nationality, religion, or technical experience.
+This Code of Conduct outlines our expectations for all members of the Contract Getters community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in <!-- Your Project Name --> to help us create a safe and positive environment for everyone.
+We invite all those who participate in Contract Getters to help us create a safe and positive environment for everyone.

 ## 2. Expected Behavior